-Toyota chief hopes to help Japan auto makers keep tech edge
+Toyota chief hopes to help Japan automakers keep tech edge

-TOKYO (AP) — Toyota Motor Corp. chief Akio Toyoda, tapped to head the Japanese auto industry association, is promising to lead a push among manufacturers to keep a competitive edge in emerging technologies like zero-emission and autonomous driving.
+TOKYO (AP) — Toyota Motor Corp. chief Akio Toyoda, tapped to head the Japanese auto industry association, promised Friday to lead a push among manufacturers to keep a competitive edge in emerging technologies such as zero-emission and autonomous driving.

-He told reporters Friday automakers continue to be the mainstay of Japan’s economy.
+Japanese companies are among the world’s top automakers, but some are worried whether they can maintain that lead amid major technological shifts that allow the entry of newcomers, including those outside the auto sector.

-Toyoda, the new chairman of the 14-member Japanese Automobile Manufacturers Association, said Japan leads the world in “electrified vehicles,” when including hybrids and plug-ins with pure electric vehicles, and isn’t falling behind China, more widely associated with the electric-car drive.
+Toyoda, the new chairman of the 14-member Japanese Automobile Manufacturers Association, acknowledged that new competitors have plentiful cash and tend to be quick.
+He did not give examples, but among such big names are Google Inc., with its Waymo self-driving car spinoff, and ride-hailing service Uber.

 Most Read Business Stories